adyork/lc-data-intro-forked/_episodes/02-match-extract-strings.md

 > {: .solution}
 {: .challenge}

-> # Regex interoperability
->
-> How do you match strings in different languages, text editors and the command line?
->
-> Languages have various packages and modules for regular expressions.
-Regex101.com includes a code generator that will show how your regular expression could be used on your test string with the results printed.
->
-> Try going to https://regex101.com/r/2mr2t3/6 and clicking "Code Genererator" in the left panel then "Python" to get to example code: https://regex101.com/r/2mr2t3/6/codegen?language=python
-{: .callout}

 # Exercise finding email addresses using regex101.com

 For this exercise, open a browser and go to [https://regex101.com](https://regex101.com).